 There are two criteria that determine your Transmitter class.
 First, you must be able to transmit a signal on the total number of band/modes that you claim simultaneously.
 For example, if you claim 10A, you must be able to transmit 10 different signals at the same time (remember that a band/mode counts as a separate band).
 Changing the band-switch to another band does not count as a "different signal."
 If you are claiming 10 transmitters, you need 10 stations capable of operating at the same time - remember operating means sending AND receiving.
+Second, you must actually have them on the air simultaneously at least once during the event.

 In 2008 the ARRL added an online Field Day Station Locator application on the web.
 It remains a huge success in 2011 as over 1600 stations posted their information.
 To participate have someone from your club or group log on to the ARRLWeb at www.arrl.org/field-day-locator and click on the "Add A Station" link to input the required data.
 You can also visit the same site to search for Field Day locations in your area.
-Clubs are not required to register their information, but the tool is an excellent way to help new or visiting amateurs in your area to find where they can come join in on the Field Day fun!
+There is no individual preregistration required to participate and clubs are not required to register their information, but the locator tool is an excellent way to help new or visiting amateurs in your area to find where they can come join in on the Field Day fun!